zamarz/expense-tracker/README.md

 If you do not have this version installed, NVM will prompt you to install it and then rerun the above command.

-XPensio
+Xpensio

-Xpensio is a team comprised of Zach Marzouk, Isabel Popa, Sunil Krishna Yelamanchili, Pedro Ferreira and Beth Hughes.
+Xpensio is a team comprised of Zach Marzouk, Isabel Popa, Pedro Ferreira, Sunil Krishna Yelamanchili and Beth Hughes.